google/zetasql/docs/data-definition-language.md

 ## `CREATE TABLE FUNCTION`

-A table function, also known as a table value function (TVF), is a function that returns a table.
+A table function, also known as a table value function (TVF), returns a table.
 A TVF is called in the `FROM` clause like a table subquery.
 To create a TVF, see [TVFs][tvfs].

 [tvfs]: https://github.com/google/zetasql/blob/master/docs/table-functions.md#tvfs